 The explosion happened near a famous Paris bank, and the video recording shows a Bolloré brand electric bus bursting into flames circulated widely on social media.

-What seems to baffle social media users is that the two incidents raised more questions than answers – as the people in charge didn’t really know what made the electric buses catch fire.
+What seems to baffle social media users is that the two incidents raised more questions than answers – as the people in charge didn’t know what made the electric buses catch fire.

-The first incident of an electric bus catching fire due to a lithium-ion battery’s individual cells that made social media users go frenzy was the electric RATP bus in Perugia, Italy.
+The first incident of an electric bus catching fire due to a lithium-ion battery’s cells that made social media users go frenzy was the electric RATP bus in Perugia, Italy.
 The electric bus caught fire after battery explosions that consumed the entire vehicle.

 According to the firefighters contacted, this 71-line bus mobilized around thirty workers to extinguish the fire, but all was in vain.